 In fulfilling its responsibilities, the compensation committee considers input from an independent compensation consultant and, as appropriate, management.
-Mr. Dines and Mr. Enslin evaluated and provided to the compensation committee performance assessments and compensation recommendations for fiscal year 2024.
-Neither Co-Chief Executive Officer participated in the deliberations concerning, or the determination of, his own performance and compensation.
-The compensation committee discusses and makes final determinations with respect to executive compensation matters with neither Co-Chief Executive Officers present during discussions of his compensation.
+Mr. Dines and Mr. Enslin (prior to his departure) evaluated and provided to the compensation committee performance assessments and compensation recommendations for fiscal year 2025.
+Neither Mr. Dines nor Mr. Enslin participated in the deliberations concerning, or the determination of, his own performance and compensation.
+The compensation committee discusses and makes final determinations with respect to executive compensation matters without the Chief Executive Officer present during discussions of his compensation.